drgrib/alfred-bear/README.md

 Streamlined note searching and creation for [Bear](http://www.bear-writer.com/) using [Alfred](https://www.alfredapp.com/workflows/).

 ## Install
 Just [download](https://github.com/drgrib/alfred-bear/releases/download/1.1.8/Bear.alfredworkflow) the latest release and double-click _Bear.alfredworkflow_.
 Alfred will open the workflow and install it.
-Please also set the right permissions as [described below](#set-authorization-at-once)
+To avoid getting blocked from running the workflow by the new macOS security features, you can [authorize all the executables used by the workflow](#authorize-all-executables).

 ## Search
 `bs` or `bsearch`